8.80 USE OF SPECIAL EQUIPMENT

 Windrow Pick-Up Equipment

-Many Iowa contractors are equipped to construct HMA resurfacing and paving projects using windrow pick-up equipment.
+Many Iowa contractors are equipped to construct asphalt resurfacing and paving projects using windrow pick-up equipment.
 This process is allowed by specification.

-With this process, hot HMA is deposited in a windrow onto the pavement surface using bottom dump trailers.
+With this process, hot asphalt mix is deposited in a windrow onto the pavement surface using bottom dump trailers.
 A windrow pick-up elevator deposits the material into the paver hopper.
 Again, the primary advantages are contractor efficiency, uniform speed of operation, and elimination of delivery trucks bumping into the paver.

-Normal HMA laydown temperature limitations apply to this process.
+Normal asphalt mix laydown temperature limitations apply to this process.

 It has been shown that this process can be used successfully for the lower lift of a full depth pavement; however, it is important to make sure the pick-up machine does not disturb (pick up) the subgrade or subbase material.